-A dislocation is when two connected bones become separated.
+A dislocation is when two connected bones slip out of position in a joint.
 Dislocations are caused by falls and hard impacts, such as in sports injuries, and are more common in teens than young children.
 These injuries require emergency medical care to avoid further damage.

 Signs and Symptoms

 A joint is where two or more bones come together.
 A joint may be dislocated if it is:

 - bruised or red

 - difficult to move

 If you think your child has a dislocation, get emergency medical care or call 911.
 Until care arrives:

 - Leave the joint alone.
 Attempting to move or jam a dislocated bone back in can damage blood vessels, muscles, ligaments, and nerves.